omr87169/android_porting_guidebook/01PartOne/01PartOneDebian.md

 folder under your home directory and add that folder to your $PATH to help you facilitate updates.
 In a chroot, that is not necessary.

+#### Install the Android NDK and add it to yout PATH
+You also need the Android NDK to compile your own ROM.
+The NDK generates binary code for arm devices.

+In order to install the NDK, download it using wget.
+        wget -O /home/NDK.tar.gz http://dl.google.com/android/ndk/android-ndk32-r10-linux-x86.tar.bz2
+        tar xvjf NDK.tar.gz
+        CROSS_COMPILE=/home/android/android-ndk-r10/arm-linux-androideabi-4.7/prebuilt/linux-x86_64/bin/arm-linux-androideabi-

 Installing adb, fastboot
 ------------------------
 You may wish to install adb and fastboot on your host computer and not in your